- Can two people with different library card numbers use the same device?

 If you have a Nook or other e-reader that requires books to be transferred via a USB cable, then you can check out the books on a library computer, but you will need to connect your e-reader to your personal computer in order to transfer the books.
 If you have a tablet, Kindle Fire, or smartphone, then you can checkout and download e-books all from your device and don't need to use a computer.

-To check out an e-book from the library, you will need a valid library card number and access to Overdrive - either the app or the website.
+To check out an e-book from the library, you will need a valid library card number and access to our different services either the app or the website.
 You will not need to come into the library to check out e-books; everything can be done remotely from a computer or other device that can connect to the Internet.

 If you do not yet have a library card, you can now register online!

-Not on dedicated e-readers, but you can on tablets (including Kindle Fire, Nook Tablet, and iPad) and on smartphones using the Overdrive app.
+Not on dedicated e-readers, but you can on tablets (including Kindle Fire, Nook Tablet, and iPad) and on smartphones using the Overdrive app and other apps that offer this content.

 No. Each publisher decides which books they want to provide in e-book format.
 Not all publishers provide e-books and, of those that do, not all books sold by a publisher are available in e-book formats.